-8.5.8.4.
-Use of the Outdoor Sports Courts
+8.4.
+Outdoor Sports Courts

-The three outdoor courts It is intended that the proposed courts are to be used to be for practice and training purposes only, similar to the current pattern of use of the existing courts at Rawson Park.
-The dimensions of the outdoor courts would make them suitable for sports such as netball and basketball.
+The three outdoor courts are to be used for practice and training purposes only.
+The dimensions of the outdoor courts make them suitable for sports such as netball and basketball.

-The use of the outdoor courts will be limited to daylight hours, and no lighting is to be provided.
 The outdoor courts may be used for training purposes until 8.30 pm.
 This is subject to their use being carefully managed to protect local amenity.
 This includes the matters discussed at Section 8.1 of this Plan, such as the scheduling of training sessions.
 All lights must be extinguished by 8.30 pm, or at the end of each training session, whichever occurs first.
 All court users must depart the precinct promptly.
 Any evening use of the courts must comply with relevant Australian Standards relating to impacts from obtrusive lighting and noise generation.